Bosepranjal/project2/README.md

 # New Project

-This project was created on local system created by Pranjal Bose
+This project was created on local system.
+Created by Pranjal Bose.